Improving Health Through Medical Education and Training

 Samuel Shaheen, MD

 Executive Director, CMU Medical Education Partners

 Dr. Shaheen is the Executive Director of CMU Medical Education Partners and Professor of Surgery at the CMU College of Medicine Department of Surgery.
 He earned an MD degree in 1992 from the University of Michigan School of Medicine in Ann Arbor, and performed his surgical residency at Northwestern University in Illinois.
-He was board certified by the American Board of Surgery in 1998 and 2007, and is a fellow of the American College of Surgeons.
-Dr. Shaheen is a life-long resident of Saginaw County and is committed to building healthy and vibrant communities and improving health through medical education for the Great Lakes Bay Region and Michigan.
+He is board certified by the American Board of Surgery and is a fellow of the American College of Surgeons.
+Dr. Shaheen is a lifelong resident of Saginaw County and is committed to building healthy and vibrant communities and improving health through medical education for the Great Lakes Bay Region and Michigan.

 Mary Jo Wagner, MD

 Chief Academic Officer/Designated Institution Official, CMU Medical Education Partners